Digital Transformation

 How outputs start to replace outcomes

-When success is not clearly defined, it becomes easy to reinterpret results in a positive light.
-If has not improved, can be highlighted instead.
+When success isn't clearly defined, it becomes easy to reinterpret results in a positive light.
+If hasn't improved, gets highlighted instead.
 If engagement is flat, attention shifts to .
-If traffic is down, focus moves to time on site.
-There is always another metric that can be used to justify progress, but none of it provides a clear answer to the original question.
+There's always another metric that can be used to justify progress, but none of it provides a clear answer to the original question: is this actually working?

 Key takeaway